Topic

 4.3 Renewal

-Residence permits granted pursuant to Section 6-27 of the Immigration Regulations can be renewed, cf. Section 10-21 first paragraph, on condition that the conditions set out in Section 6-27 continue to be met.
-Due to the limitations in the working holiday agreements, permits granted pursuant to this provision cannot be granted to nationals of Argentina, Japan or New Zealand for more than one year in total.
+Residence permits granted pursuant to section 6-27 of the Immigration Regulations can be renewed, cf. section 10-21 first paragraph, on condition that the conditions continue to be met.
+When the permit is granted for one year to a citizen of Andorra, Argentina, Japan or New Zealand, it cannot be renewed.

 5. The application procedure